top of page

 Beyond construction, a few line items often surprise homeowners:

-• Site Preparation: Tree removal, grading, or foundation tie-ins.
+• Site Preparation: Tree removal (and related landscaping), grading, or foundation tie-ins.

-• Material Escalation: Lumber, concrete, and roofing prices can fluctuate seasonally.
+• Material Escalation: Lumber, concrete, and roofing prices can fluctuate seasonally, changing the price of the job for reasons outside your control.

 • Selections: Choosing high-end finishes can add up quickly.